Not everyone is suited to this breed.

 Either

-way, they will require as much or more time than a small puppy.
+way, they will require as much or more time and expense than a small puppy.

 I